 Whether the parents have Joint or Sole Legal Custody, the Court always considers what timesharing arrangements are best for the children.
 This is usually referred to as Physical Responsibility, or timesharing.
 There are two general categories of Physical Responsibility:

-- Shared physical responsibility: An arrangement where the children spend large amounts of time in each parent's home.
+- Shared physical responsibility: An arrangement where the children spend large amounts of time in each parent’s home. (at least 5 days out of every two weeks).
 Both parents have responsibility for school, medical care and arranging for and getting the children to their activities.
 This usually requires good communication, similar parenting styles and parents who live close to one another.

 - Primary physical responsibility: An arrangement where the children live primary with one parent and visit with the other parent.
 (For example, Every other weekend visitation).
 Under many circumstances this arrangement is best for the children.